 I wanted to make the point that many English towns once famous for positive things - Telford (the Iron Bridge), Rotherham (iron and steel), Huddersfield (Rugby League and Harold Wilson) - have now become infamous worldwide for Pakistani Muslim rape gangs.

-A terrible stain on their history, that will never be erased.Share this post on social media:
+A terrible stain on their history, that will never be erased.Share this post or leave a Facebook comment: